LionelDraghi/List_Image/README.md

 ```
 Special Prefix and Postfix are possible for null list, and for list with
 a single element.
-This is usefull when you want to want `[A,B,C]` as an image, but you
+This is useful when you want `[A,B,C]` as an image, but you
 want an empty string (and not `[]`) when the list is empty.

-An interresting application of this feature is to have well written comments
+An interesting application of this feature is to have well written comments
 regarding singular and plural!
 If you want your image to be
 ```